ThousandMonkeysTypewriter/Deployer/README.md

 The label was predicted by the model

 Finally, after analyzing all the rows, we will have the HashMap consisting of 41 Iris Virginica, 59 Iris Versicolour, 50 Iris Setosa.
+We can use these objectes later in our programm.

 ---